+Arthritis is an inflammatory condition that affects the joints, causing pain, stiffness, and swelling.
 Arthritis can make even the most basic activities, like getting out of bed or climbing stairs, feel like an impossible task.
-Fortunately, there are ways to manage arthritic pain, and physical therapy is one of the most effective.
+As a result, we will discuss treating arthritis with physical therapy in this post.

 1. Osteoarthritis: This occurs when the cartilage that cushions the joints begins to break down, causing bones to rub against each other.
 This ultimately leads to pain, stiffness, and swelling.

 Therefore, these symptoms can make it difficult to move around, perform daily tasks, and even sleep.

 Physical therapy is a non-invasive, drug-free way to manage arthritis pain.

 One of the most important goals of physical therapy is to improve joint flexibility and range of motion.
 When your joints are stiff and painful, it’s natural to avoid moving them.

 When your muscles are strong, they can better support the joint and reduce the load on it.
 This can help reduce pain and slow the progression of the disease.

 Finally, physical therapy can help improve your overall posture and balance, which can reduce the risk of falls and other injuries.

-Your first visit to a physical therapist will typically involve an evaluation of your condition and an assessment of your range of motion, strength, and balance.
+Your first visit to a physical therapist will typically involve an evaluation of your condition.
+Furthermore, this will involve that assessment of your range of motion, strength, balance, and quality of movement patterns.

 Over the course of your treatment, your physical therapist will monitor your progress and make adjustments to your treatment plan as needed.